-Pricing Model: Pay Per Song Versus Annual Subscription?
+Pricing Model: Pay-Per-Song Versus Annual Subscription?

-Of the best royalty-free websites and services that I'll mention in the rest of this article, there are two different business models that are commonly used for distributing their content.
-The first type is a subscription based model which sounds daunting or overly expensive, but it usually ends up being the more affordable and logical choice in the long run.
+Out of the best royalty-free websites I'll mention in the rest of this article, there are two different business models that are commonly used.
+The first is a subscription based model which may sound daunting.
+Surprisingly, it usually ends up being the more affordable and logical choice in the long run.

-With a subscription site like SoundStripe, you'll get access to the entire library of royalty free tracks for one flat membership fee.
+With a subscription service like SoundStripe, you'll get access to the huge library of royalty free tracks for one annual fee.
 Most of these services offer unlimited licenses with no use restrictions and add new songs to their libraries every week.